Father of The Convicted Murdered Wrote a Book Claiming His Innocence

 Father claims innocence of his son claiming it was not a murder but a suicide.
 Recently Clifford Entwistle has published a book ‘Neil’s Story: Trial by Media” in which he claims that the trial of his son was unfair as investigations were inconsistent and evidences were withheld in medical reports.
 He wanted to tell their side of story which media conveniently ignored ten years ago.

-Clifford claims that Neil’s wife Rachel was suffering from postpartum depression which is evident from her text messages and she shot her baby and then committed suicide.
+Clifford claims that Neil’s wife Rachel was suffering from post partum depression which is evident from her test messages and she shot her baby and then committed suicide.
 Neil arrived at the scene too late and lost his mental capabilities.
 In his disturbed mental state, he held the gun used by Rachel and then the dropped the weapon and flee away to his parent.
 Clifford states it was Neil’s natural flight or fright reaction, which was held against him in court as a proof to his guilt.
-The court argued that if Neil was indeed innocent he should have called police instead of booking a flight to Britain.
+The court argued that if Neil was indeed innocent he should have called police instead of booking a flight to Britin.

-Clifford is Bassetlaw councillor and has recently published his book.
+Clifford is a Bassetlaw councilor and has recently published his book.
 He has worked as a coal miner for a long time and now work as an instructor.